BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 29/06/2019
 ---
 Nice Saturday!
 Finally I had free time!!!!
 I could do whatever I wanted!
 And I did :).
 First I cleaned up my room, then helped a little in the 'Strongbox' open source project - I configured the project to work with Java 9.
 Late in the afternoon I went for a short nap and finally visited my friends in the evening!
 It's great to have so much time! :)

+30/06/2019
+---
+Last day of June.
+Wow!
+Half of the year is already gone!!
+Question is: what did I do in this time?
+Well..
+I know what I did because everything is tracked down here and how about you? 😄.

+01/07/2019
+---
+Monday :) I like Mondays 👍.
+I have task at work which isn't specified in 100% - I mean it's unclear how it should be implemented.
+But I have to do it somehow...
+I don't like when something is not precisely told, but at least I'm getting some new experience in 'unclear' area 😂😂

+02/07/2019
+---
+I went to the office today.
+I had to return the external drive I took last week.
+It's always a bit of a wasted time - 2 hours on the go but I had to...
+The upside is that during the driving I listen to podcasts ;)

+03/07/2019
+---
+Mid of the week 😎.
+Weather in Poland have definitely changed out.
+It's 20 Celsius degrees and very windy outside.
+I don't like this!

+04/07/2019
+---
+I did it!
+I beat my 5km record with stunning result - 21:31!!
+WoW!
+I remember few months ago when I was running and telling myself 'dude, 5km under 22 minutes is impossible'... well, with God's help everything is possible!

+05/07/2019
+---
+Wedding day!
+Yuhuuu!
+Friends of mine got married :).
+It was amazing wedding!
+A lot of friends, good food, and fun fun fun :)!

+06/07/2019
+---
+Today I had a lot of activities.
+I woke up at 9am.
+At 10:30 I went on bike with my cousin.
+It took 2 hours.
+Then at 1 PM. we went to the 'day after wedding party'.
+There was grill, volleyball, a lot of friends, etc. In general, we spent time together...
+Awesome day ;)